LukaszFlorekProgramming/BookingAPI/README.md

 ![image](https://github.com/LukaszFlorekProgramming/BookingAPI/assets/56117955/3c3d82fc-91bb-4950-8f4d-e47886750d53)

 ### My Reservation
 If all entered data is verified, the application will create a new reservation and redirect you to the My reservations subpage.
+Reservations related to the logged in account will appear on the subpage.

 ![image](https://github.com/LukaszFlorekProgramming/BookingAPI/assets/56117955/d599bbdc-e7bc-4ef0-916e-ca45a26c9ebc)